NadiaIb/NadiaIb/README.md

 - 👋 Hi, I’m @NadiaIb
-- 👀 I am currently learning Javascript, HTML and CSS
+- 👀 I am proficient in Javascript, HTML, CSS, React, Express.js, SQL, Node.js
 - 🌱 I am a Trainee Junior Developer at NorthCoders
 <!---
 NadiaIb/NadiaIb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.